JanKazimir/JanKazimir.github.io/# My remarks.md

 # My remarks

-The live folder, the place that is actually outputting to the web is : content? or public? or page?
+The live folder, the place that is actually outputting to the web is : content > post (I think)

+This thing is slightly a paing to be honest.

 #### Changing fonts